alexcong/askpro-mcp/README.md

 {
   "name": "ask_gpt",
   "arguments": {
-    "prompt": "Analyze the following summary and extract the three biggest strategic risks for our product launch: ...", "temperature": 0.5
+    "prompt": "Analyze the following summary and extract the three biggest strategic risks for our product launch: ..."
   }
 }
 ```